wahyudirobbysutanto/sp_optimizer_prototype/README.md

 ## 🎯 Why This Project Matters

-This project showcases how AI can augment traditional DBA workflows — combining query stat analysis, SP parsing, and AI-powered recommendations for practical SQL Server performance improvements.
+This project showcases how AI can augment traditional DBA workflows, for practical SQL Server performance improvements, ultimately reducing query times, preventing system slowdowns, and saving developer hours on manual optimization.

 ---